aimms/documentation/webui/combination-chart-widget.rst

 Similarly, the unit transport costs or the actual transport for every combination (factory, center) may be rendered using any of the chart types as well.

 In this vein, note that the combination chart widget can now also be used to create a bar-line chart directly, for example, by assigning the chart type 'Column' to one identifier and the chart type 'Line' to another identifier.
+The sub-section `Y-axis (Secondary) <combination-chart-widget.html#y-axis-secondary>`__ below presents such an example in more detail.

-As will become clearer below, we use such concrete examples in order to illustrate the usage of the various chart features.
+As will become clearer below, we use such concrete examples in many places of this section in order to illustrate as intuitively as possible the usage of the various chart features.

 Contents
 --------